-Two goals for the accountable care collaborative is to combine the management of physical and behavioral health under one accountable entity and to strenghten the coordination of services among service providers for Medicaid recipients.
-Under the ACC, RAE's (regional accountable entities) were contracted out, which Rose Medical Center currently works alongside, and will continue to work alongside for the HTP interventions described above.
-Strenghtening our coordination of services together will assist in the efforts of reducing avoidable hospitalizations, reducing length of stay and improving overall patient outcomes.
-The collaboration with our RAE's will also ensure a safe discharge handoff and continuation of much needed services for underserved members of our community.
+A goal of the Accountable Care Collaborative (ACC) is to combine the management of physical and behavioral health under one accountable entity and to strengthen the coordination of services among service providers for Medicaid recipients.
+Under the ACC, Regional Accountable Entities (RAEs) were contracted out.
+North Suburban Medical Center (NSMC) currently works in conjunction with the RAE.
+NSMC will continue to work alongside the RAE with increased communication and collaboration for the HTP intervention described above.
+Strengthening the coordination of services between NSMC and the RAE will assist in the efforts of reducing length of stay, avoidable hospitalizations, and improving overall patient outcomes.
+The collaboration with our RAE will also ensure a safe discharge handoff and continuation of much needed services for underserved members of our community.